-The heartwood is orange to reddish brown with darker streaks.
-Attractive grains which usually interlocked or wavy.
+The heartwood is orange to reddish brown with darker streaks, featuring attractive grains which are usually interlocked or wavy.
 The wood is described as very hard, heavy to very heavy, with a texture that is moderately fine or medium and even.

 The species is widely distributed in Burma, as a large tree with a straight cylindrical bole up to 9m (30ft.).
-It is common in parts of India also, especially the forest of the west coast where it is known as Irul or Jamba.
+It is also common in parts of India, especially the forest of the west coast where it is known as Irul or Jamba.

-The heartwood is resists the attack of fungi, insects, including soil-burrowing termites and marine borers because of the resinous substance in the wood.
+The heartwood is resistant to the attack of fungi and insects, including soil-burrowing termites and marine borers because of the resinous substance in the wood.